Tenor-Inc/tenor-android-core/README.md

 ### Trending GIFs
 The `trending` stream fetches whatever the most popular GIFs are at the time of the request, in the order of most popular.
 If you wish to display GIFs to a user before a specific search term has been selected or entered, we recommend displaying `trending` GIFS.
+To access the `trending` API endpoint, add these lines of code to your application:
 ```java
     Call<GifsResponse> call = ApiClient.getInstance(getContext()).getTrending(
                     ApiClient.getServiceIds(getContext()),limit, pos, type);